zjf2003tc/Predicting-Student-Dropout/README.md

 ## Model Example: Conditional Inference Tree

 Below is a plot illustrating the parameters selected by the conditional inference tree model and the associated classification distributions.
+Scaling and normalization in this model instance were not performed to enhance interpretability of the tree plot.

 ![](condinftree.png)

+* The model has several branches with many variables directing the classification: years, entrance test score, total courses taken, and course_id.

+* Similarly to the rpart model, it is clear that having been enrolled in a program at the University for a longer period of time before taking a course is an excellent predictor of completion, with more years resulting in zero chance of completion.

+* More total courses taken seems to result in a lower chance of completion.
+This might be because it is correlated with the years of study variable, which is also inversely related to successful completion.

+* Entrance test score was not an attribute of the rpart model but was in this model.
+It appears just once as a final decision node, but it does end up slightly impacting the probability of completion of about 1700 students in the train data.

 ## Comparison